cecid/hermes-docs/docs/source/configuration.rst

 ebMS plugin
 ^^^^^^^^^^^
-In the directory :file:`{<HERMES_2_PLUGINS_LOCATION>}/hk.hku.cecid.ebms/conf/hk/hku/cecid/ebms/spa/conf`, there are some configuration files for Hermes 2's ebMS plugin.
+In the directory :file:`{<HERMES_2_PLUGINS_LOCATION>}/hk.hku.cecid.ebms/conf/hk/hku/cecid/ebms/spa/conf`, there are some configuration files for Hermes's ebMS plugin.
 The configuration file you should edit depends on the property:

 +------------------------------------------------------------------+----------------------------------------+
 | Properties                                                       | Configuration file                     |